 In reeality the actions taken by these companies were just performative.
 If Black Lives really mattered for them, they would reflect it in their hiring process.

 Worst still, football teams started taking a knee before a match.
 Unbelievable!
 Bringing politics into that sacred British sport.
 The fact that Kick it Out has been campaigning against racism in football since 1993 was clearly forgotten.

-Colin Kaepernick started kneeling in protest back in August 2016 and his career eventually suffered for it.
-Some BLM protesters adopted this symbolism.
+American footballer, Colin Kaepernick started kneeling in protest against racial inequality back in August 2016 and his career eventually suffered for it.
+His protests were unrelated to the Black Lives Matters movement but some Black Lives Matters protesters adopted this symbolism.
 It seeks to highlight injustice and those who are offended want to be offended.

 The news that Black people were not happy about the racism perpetrated against them must have been upsetting for those who believed Britain was the least racist country in the world.
 They have been dragged kicking and screaming out of their comfort zone and been made to face the reality that yes, racism exists and no, Black people aren’t’ prepared to quietly take it anymore.

 According to a poll carried out in November 2020, 78% of UK Conservative voters believe that the Black Lives Matter movement has inflamed racial tensions.
 The results are unsurprising to such a close ended, yes, no, don’t know, question.
 It would have been more valid to ask if by raising awareness of racism, the movement had made them lean into their racism more.
 Because the truth is racism has always been prevalent in the US and the UK.
 2016 showed us that people were more than happy to be open about their racist and xenophobic tendencies.
 Nothing has changed.